 Art on the Street Jean Mellblom & People's Choice Awards

 Each year an Art on the Street sculpture is awarded a $1,000 Jean Mellblom Award.
-From 2009-2017 this award was determined by a vote of the people, the award was called The Jean Mellblom People's Choice Award.
-In 2018 the Public Art Committee made the Jean Mellblom Award and People's Choice Awards separate.
+From 2009-2016 this award was determined by a vote of the people, the award was called The Jean Mellblom People's Choice Award.
+In 2017 the Public Art Committee made the Jean Mellblom Award and People's Choice Award two separate awards.
 Now the Jean Mellblom Award is determined by the Public Art Committee and a small panel of local artists.
 The People's Choice Award is determined by a vote of the people who attend the annual Meet the Artists and See & Respond!
-Reception help at the Lafayette Public Library in the fall.
+Reception held at the Lafayette Public Library in the fall.

 The Jean Mellblom Story